 There wasn’t much to Rampage, one player “Godzilla” and the other “King Kong” (but with off-brand names of course), its gameplay consisting of smashing buildings, eating people for energy, and fighting the national guard.

 There were a ka-jillion levels representing American cities as you two monsters bulldozed your way across the country; each “city” looking pretty much like the last.
-My brother and I once decided that we would beat the game, leaving the NES on for days at a time since in that era was no way to save our progress, and between bouts of my parents yelling at us to go outside or having to go to school, we eventually finished it.
+My brother and I once decided that we would beat the game, leaving the NES on for days at a time since in that era there was no way to save our progress, and between bouts of my parents yelling at us to go outside or having to go to school, we eventually finished it.
 I remember the game’s ending being nowhere near worth the amount of time we spent getting there.

 Mostly my memories of Rampage are about it being a silly, cooperative experience where we did things like starting games of tennis by punching manhole covers at each other or racing to see who could eat incoming paratroopers first.
 Good clean fun.